 Get started with Spectra Assure Community

-ReversingLabs Spectra Assure Community is a free-to-use, no-registration-required platform where software developers, DevOps engineers, and IT security specialists can check the security statuses of widely distributed developer tools and software packages from the most popular communities (npm, PyPI, RubyGems, NuGet, and more to come).
+ReversingLabs Spectra Assure Community is a free-to-use, no-registration-required platform where software developers, DevOps engineers, and IT security specialists can check the security status of widely distributed developer tools and open source software packages from the most popular communities.

 To start using Spectra Assure Community, go to the official Community website, search for a package, and select it in the list of results to view its report.